tseidl/Website/content/authors/admin/_index.md

 ---
 I´m a PhD Researcher at the Department of Political and Social Sciences at the [European University Institute](https://www.eui.eu/) in Florence, Italy.
 I previously studied at the Universities of Augsburg, Oslo, Frankfurt and Toronto.

-In my resarch, I try to show how the current digital transformation of economies and societies is not just a technological or economic process, but is profoundly shaped by the political and cultural environment in which it unfolds.
+In my research, I try to show how the current digital transformation of economies and societies is not just a technological or economic process, but is profoundly shaped by the political and cultural environment in which it unfolds.
 I am also interested in how and when ideas matter in politics and social life, and how we can best measure that.
 You can learn about my research interests [here](/research).

 If you are here for a list of my publications or working papers, or the accompanying appendices or replication materials, you can find them [here](/publication).
 If you just want to throw a quick glance at my CV, you only have to click [here](files/CV_Seidl.pdf).